 There have also been more than a dozen CAR-T deals between pharmaceutical companies and academic institutions, with the best known being the partnership between Novartis and the University of Pennsylvania (UPenn).
 In August 2017, the U.S. FDA announced that Kymriah™ would be the first CAR-T cell therapy to be approved in the U.S., an accomplishment that resulted from a 5-year collaboration between UPenn and Novartis.

 However, this deal-making isn’t limited to CAR-T cell therapy deals.
 A full review of “big pharma” investment into cell therapy companies is explored below.

 Recent CAR-T Cell Therapy News: Pharma Industry Accelerating Investment

 Key investments by the pharmaceutical sector into cell therapy companies are highlighted below:

-- Gilead announced December 2017 that it is acquiring Cell Design Labs, a biotech company developing novel CAR-T and T cell receptor therapies in a deal valued at up to $567 million.
+- Gilead announced in December 2017 that it is acquiring Cell Design Labs, a biotech company developing novel CAR-T and T cell receptor therapies in a deal valued at up to $567 million.